mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 If a request fails, it raises a `blotre.RestError`.
 This object has the status code of the response, along with the `error` and `error_description` fields returned by Blot're.

 ## Authorization and Authorization Code Flow
 Authorization is required for create, update, and delete operations.
-If you already have credentials, you can manually provides them when you create a new client instance.
+If you already have credentials, you can manually provide them when you create a new client instance.

 ```python
 client = blotre.Blotre({}, creds = {